 A Google Maps view of the Carlsbad, CA facility

 Five U.S. commercial radio networks who operate their own satellite systems have now been up and running on the new AMC-18 at 105 degrees West Longitude for several months.
 The five satellite delivered radio services have been broadcasting from AMC-8 satellite for many years are Learfield, Orbital Media Networks (OMNi), Premiere Networks, Skyview Networks, and Westwood One.
 AMC-8 been at 139 degrees West for many years.
 AMC-8 has exceeded its design life and is not being replaced by an equivalent C-band satellite at the same location.

-We were hired by several mid Illinois and mid Missouri radio stations to repoint their antennas to the new satellite.
+We were hired by Scheper Communications from Woodson, IL Illinois to repoint several antennas at mid Illinois and mid Missouri radio stations.
 Because we have been in this business since 1982, we are one of only a few companies that are have the knowledgeable and experience to work on C-Band (real) satellite antennas!
 Network Communications came through for our customers again!
-Here are some photo's of a few of the antenna's that we worked on:

 01/22/2018 Update on this project: We still haven't been paid by Scheper Communications for work done on this project.
 Two of the six mid Illinois stations paid their portion of the bill.
 The others, well...